lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

 * Within certain EDHOC messages, sent during an EDHOC session by a peer that supports such EDHOC application profiles (see {{sec-app-profile-edhoc-messages}}).

-* Within the canonical, CBOR-encoded representation of such EDHOC application profiles (see {{sec-app-profile-cbor}}).
+* Within an EDHOC_Application_Profile object, i.e., the canonical, CBOR-encoded representation of such EDHOC application profiles (see {{sec-app-profile-cbor}}).

 ## In Web Linking # {#web-linking}